michellelee42/SI507-HW6/README.md

 ```

 * **What does a code comment look like in JavaScript?
 What character/s do you have to put before a comment?**\
-For a single line comment in JavaScript, we can just add two slashes "//" (without the quotes) in front of the line.
-For commenting out a chunk of code, we can add " /* " in the beginning and "*/" at the end (again, without the quotes).
+For a single line comment in JavaScript, we can just add two slashes (//) (without the parentheses) in front of the line.
+For commenting out a chunk of code, we can add a slash and asterisk (/*) in the beginning and (*/) at the end (again, without the parentheses).

-* **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**
+* **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**\
+For a JavaScript program to "run", it seems like first of all, the JavaScript codes need to be written inside <script> tags.
+In addition, functions and events are needed, as well as a browser to see how the program is being run.

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
-Explain briefly.**
+Explain briefly.**\
+The two functions that seem to be similar to the 'print' function in Python are 'alert' and 'console.log'.
+The 'alert' function brings up a pop-up box that displays right on the page when it's loaded, so users can see it.
+The 'console.log', however, does not show up to the front-end users as it displays on the console, a developer tool helpful for developers.

 * **What code would have to comment out to get rid of the pop-up box when you load the page?
 (Related to the last question.)
-Do that in the code file, and then, add code so that a text box will appear that contains the current date and time! *HINT:* Look through the rest of the code first...**
+Do that in the code file, and then, add code so that a text box will appear that contains the current date and time! *HINT:* Look through the rest of the code first...**\
+'alert("hello");' has to be commented out to get rid of the pop-up box when the page is loaded.

 * **How can you put your own name at the top where it currently says "A name"?
-Explain very briefly how to do so, and replace `A name` in the web page with your own name.**
+Explain very briefly how to do so, and replace `A name` in the web page with your own name.**\

 * **What does the word `document` represent in this code?
-Explain briefly.**
+Explain briefly.**\

 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**\
 It's getting the length of all the list items (li) in the document - there are 9 of them - and showing that number where the id is "items", which is next to the sentence "The number of list items for this page: ".

-* **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**
+* **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**\
 The color of the background of this page would be white without JavaScript.

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
-Then edit the code to make those boxes some shade of blue, of your choosing.**
+Then edit the code to make those boxes some shade of blue, of your choosing.**\

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
-Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**
+Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**\

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**